 A little bird told me that you can spot a gorgeous sculpture standing tall at the tail end of Fish Lane!
 Cormorant by Chris Trotter is a bronzed piece sculpted out of recycled motor parts that not only pays homage to Chris’ other pieces littered throughout South Brisbane (some of which have graced the area since Expo 88!) but also looks stunning against a bright blue sky.

-by Travis Vinson
+by Travis Vinson (Drapl)

 The gloves are off, and the artwork’s in: Fish Lane is officially your go-to dining precinct.
 Sitting above shipping-container-turned-restaurant Hello Please, this Travis Vinson mural recreates an iconic image of Ali.

 Things are getting steamy up in Fish Lane!
 Is it ‘cause we’re so good looking?
 Maybe, but it’s also thanks to James and Eleanor Avery’s Steam Machine, an installation throwing back to the days of the Brisbane Steam Laundry and Eodone Aerated Water Company.
 The two sculptures, mimicking jets of steam, sit on the corner of Hope Street and Fish Lane.
 Coloured blue to mirror the colour of water, and made from rolled and faceted aluminium to craft a unique light play, this Fish Lane artwork is designed to catch the eye.